nstene/SleepSEEG/doc/feature_extraction.rst

     transform is calculated by scipy.signal library.

-  - The Fast Fourier Transform (fft) approach is used, because on big dataset it is proved to be significantly faster, than computing convolution by definition.
+  - The Fast Fourier Transform (fft) approach is used, because on big dataset as a neural signals it is proved to be significantly faster, than computing convolution by definition.
 However, for datasets with :math:`samples < 500` this method is less efective than computing by convolution definition.

   - The Spectra multiplication mean (SM_mean) varies in the interval :math:`<0,inf)`.